nebelgrau77/sorensen_dice_coeff_py/readme.md

 ```

-_Note: in case of both words being shorter than two characters, e.g. "I" and "a", function will return a 'nan' value._
+_Note: if any of the words is shorter than two characters, i.e. doesn't have a single bigram, function will return 0._

 TO DO:
-* Catch 1-letter words in the function itself and return an error message.
 * Currently only compiled for Linux and Windows 10 - compile for MacOS if possible.